 The University’s recent research on Citizen Data Literacies, funded by the Nuffield Foundation, identified people with low digital skills are at greater risk of online harm and are more likely to be exposed to and accept misinformation.
 As a result, the nature and consequences of digital exclusion has become a renewed focus for policy-makers.

 The University of Liverpool is supporting regional governments and agencies across the UK to address this issue.
-Professor Simeon Yates, Associate Pro-Vice-Chancellor Research Environment and Postgraduate Research, is working with colleagues from across the university, including Professor Alex Singleton, Geographic Information Science and Dr Supriya Garikipati, Reader (Associate Professor) in Development Economics, to identify the ‘minimum basket of digital goods, services and skills’ that allows families to have an adequate quality of life and participate socially.
+Professor Simeon Yates, Associate Pro-Vice-Chancellor Research Environment and Postgraduate Research, is working with experts, including Professor Alex Singleton, Geographic Information Science at the University of Liverpool, and Professor Supriya Garikipati from University College Dublin, to identify the ‘minimum basket of digital goods, services and skills’ that allows families to have an adequate quality of life and participate socially.

 Grounded in the proven Minimum Income Standard (MIS) method developed by project partners at Loughborough University, the team will question families, focus groups and experts across the UK to determine digital needs, including the equipment, tools and skills they require to achieve a minimum digital living standard.
 The research will develop a proof-of-concept, applying novel statistical and Geographical Information System (GIS) methods to explore households’ social, economic and geographical variations against the minimum digital living standard (MDLS).